Puerto Rican Fitness Model Yarishna Ayala Lowers Bikini Bottoms To Show Off Chiseled Body

 Ayala stood in front of a mirror in what looked to be a bathroom.
 She faced her iPhone, which she used to capture the selfie.
 She wore her dark hair parted in the middle and styled down in perfect straight strands.

-In the caption Ayala announced that she has partnered up with Rossa Self Tanning.
+In the caption, Ayala announced that she has partnered up with Rossa Self Tanning.
 She said she will be having a giveaway so that her followers can try some of its products, and included information on how to participate.
-The post garnered more than 32,000 likes and upwards of 840 comments in under a day of going live.
-Her fans used the occasion to rave about her beauty and to express their admiration for her in many languages, particularly English, Spanish and Portuguese.
+The post garnered more than 32,000 likes and upward of 840 comments in under a day of going live.
+Her fans used the occasion to rave about her beauty and to express their admiration for her in many languages, particularly English, Spanish, and Portuguese.

 “Karishna and you have beautiful natural skin tones.
 Congratulations tho.
 Good luck.
 Stay safe,” one of her fans raved.